benson8902/Research/Code/Download_SRR/README.md

 **Notice:**

-    SRR_Acc_List.txt need to add new line, or the last file will not be excute.
+    SRR_Acc_List.txt need to add new line, or the last file may not be excute.

 **Version**